Juanx65/WifiSniffing/README.md

 ## Multichannel antenna

-If your hardware is capable of, you may want to sniff at different channels at the same time.
+If your hardware is capable of, you might want to sniff at different channels at the same time.

-To can obtine information of your interface with `iw list` and check the 'valid interface cominations' that may looks as follows:
+Get information of your interface with `iw list` and check the 'valid interface cominations' that may looks as follows:

 ```
 valid interface combinations: